atyryshkina/algorithm-performance-analysis/README.md

 ## Manipulate Data

-use csv_file_manipulation.ipynb for suggestions on how to view and manipulate csv data with python.
-Before moving on to analysis, you might want to inspect the data, delete data, combine combine, or do some other preprocessing.
+Use csv_file_manipulation.ipynb for suggestions on how to view and manipulate csv data with python.
+It has examples to inspect the data, delete data, transform data, and combine data.

 ## Feature Importances with Random Forests